-- 1. To draw a line, point to the center of the connection point which is visible in two circles at the end points of a line. - 2.
+- 1. Click Link to enable direct line drawing. - 2.
+To draw a line, point to the center of the connection point which is visible in two circles at the end points of a line. - 3.
 Drag the pointer to the destination connection point.
-Center the pointer again and release to draw the line. - 3.
+Center the pointer again and release to draw the line. - 4.
 Draw all the necessary line elements.